But, as I’ve lived in both places (and both are among my favorites in Latin America), I’m frequently asked to compare the two.

 Cost Of Living

-And The Winner Is?
+And The Winner Is…

-There is no winner.
+There’s no winner.
 Neither city is better.
-Manhattan is not inherently better or worse than New Orleans… but it’s a lot different.
+Manhattan is not inherently better or worse than New Orleans, after all… but it’s a lot different.

-When I retired to Cuenca at age 49,” Lee says, “I shunned places like Medellín, Chile, and Uruguay, because they were too much like America.
-I wanted something as different, enriching, and exciting as I could get, and Cuenca fit the bill.
+When I retired to Cuenca at age 49, I shunned places like Medellín, Chile, and Uruguay, because they were too much like America… I wanted something as different, enriching, and exciting as I could get, and Cuenca fit the bill.

-Meaning the adventure and excitement of discovery need never stop.
+If it does, you’ll find that the adventure and excitement of discovery need never stop.